NicolaiNisbeth/iHabit-documents/Terms And Conditions.md

 ## Contacting Us
 If you would like to contact us to understand more about this Agreement or wish to contact us concerning any matter relating to it, you may send an email to nicolai.nisbeth@gmail.com.

-This document was last updated on June 3, 2022
+This document was last updated on November 2, 2024